This page will be updated periodically as more information about various IP phones is added.

 Yealink/Tiptel IP Phones

 Many Yealink & Tiptel IP phone models support dialing through the phone’s built-in server.
 Using this method, you can have the phone initiate a call.
 We have created an AppleScript for use with the AppleScript Dial Method that allows you to send numbers from Dialectic to your Yealink IP phone for dialing.
-To download this script and configure Dialectic to use it, there is a configuration utility on the resources page (look for the “Configure for Yealink IP Phone” archive in the General Dialing Configuration section).
+To download this script and configure Dialectic to use it, there is a configuration utility on the resources page: Configure for Yealink IP Phone.

-Once you have downloaded and expanded the configuration archive, launch Dialectic (if it is not already open) then launch the “Configure for Yealink IP Phone” utilty application by double-clicking on its icon in the Finder.
+Once you have downloaded and expanded the configuration archive, launch Dialectic (if it is not already open) then launch the “Configure for Yealink IP Phone” utility application by double-clicking on its icon in the Finder.
 This will copy the AppleScript for dialing Yealink IP phones to the Dialectic Application Support folder as well as configure Dialectic to use this script (it will create a new AppleScript Dial Method configuration using this script and a new Location in the Dialing Rules with all of the call type Dial Method configurations set to use the new AppleScript Dial Method configuration).

 When it is done (this should just take a second or two), the included “Dialectic Yealink IP Phone Dialer Preferences” application will open for you.
 In this application, set your credentials and other information about your phone (hover your mouse over the input fields for more information about the data required).
 Click the "Save & Quit” button to save your preferences (you can always run this application later if you need to modify your credentials or other settings).
 You may need to adjust your Dialing Rules so that numbers are appropriately transformed for your dialing needs (e.g., if you need an outside line prefix, etc.).